Estonia Flag Estonia

 Directions

-1. In hot salted water, boil groats until half-soft.
+1. In a pot set over high heat, add salted water and boil groats until half-soft.

-5. Fill the intestines, being careful not to overfill, as the stuffing will swell when cooked.
+6. Fill the casings, being careful not to overfill, as the stuffing will swell when cooked.

 Estonian Ham and Cheese Rolls (Appetizer)